UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 print(msg["too_calls"][0][function]) # {"arguments": "{'location': 'Paris'}", "name": "get_weather"}`
 ```

 The response has changed in a few ways.
-First, doesn't include any `content`
+First, it doesn't include any `content`
-(the `content` key is still present in the response message, but its values is
+(the `content` key is still present in the response message, but its value is
 `None`).
 Second, there is a new key, `tool_calls`, which is a list of objects
 like this: